guardian/js-conversion-course/exercises/vector-class.md

 Also provide:

-a `toString` method, so that using the vectors from above, `a.toString() === '(1,2,3)'` an `equals` function, so that two vectors who have the same components are equal The test cases will utilize the user-provided equals method.
+- a `toString` method, so that using the vectors from above, `a.toString() === '(1,2,3)'`
+- an `equals` function, so that two vectors who have the same components are equal.
+The test cases will utilize the user-provided equals method.

 ### JS Knowledge
 - Constructors and prototypes